osquery/osquery/docs/wiki/deployment/configuration.md

 ## osqueryctl helper

 To test a deploy or configuration we include a short helper script called osqueryctl.
-There are several actions including "start", "stop", and "check-config" that apply to both OS X and Linux.
+There are several actions including "start", "stop", and "config-check" that apply to both OS X and Linux.